-To ensure child safety when alcohol abuse is present, it’s encouraged that the custody agreement or parenting plan has a provision that allows for the monitoring of alcohol consumption.
+To ensure child safety when alcohol abuse is present, it’s encouraged that the custody agreement or parenting plan has a provision that allows for court-admissible alcohol monitoring.
 If Soberlink is the selected method for monitoring, parents can determine whether alcohol can be consumed outside of parenting time or if complete abstinence needs to be practiced seven days a week.

 The Importance of Evidence

-Whether concerns of alcohol abuse are warranted or not can be unclear.
-With Soberlink, law professionals obtain court-admissible documentation detailing the role alcohol plays in a custody case.
-If Soberlink data reveals alcohol abuse is present, this may deter the courts from granting custody and visitation rights to the struggling parent.
+Whether concerns about alcohol abuse are warranted or not can be unclear; with Soberlink, law professionals obtain court-admissible documentation detailing the role alcohol plays in a child custody case.
+If Soberlink data reveals alcohol abuse is present, the courts may deter from granting sole custody or visitation rights to the struggling parent.

-“[Before Soberlink,] If one parent thought the other was drinking, they could ask for a urine test to check.
-It was cumbersome, and it was difficult.
+“[Before Soberlink,] If one parent thought the other was drinking and jeopardizing a child’s safety, they could ask the court to order a urine test to prove alcohol consumption and therefore, support their suspicions.
+It was cumbersome and it was difficult.
 If the urine test came back negative, the parent who asked for it had to pay for it, and there were only so many allowed per month.
-There was a question as to whether or not the parent insisting on the test was actually worried about the other’s drinking or if they were trying to punish them,” Hardy says.
-“There was not a good method that I was aware of prior to Soberlink.”
+There was a question as to whether or not the parent insisting on the test was actually worried about the other’s drinking or if they were trying to use alcohol abuse allegations to punish them,” Hardy says.
+“There was not a good method that I was aware of for proving a parent’s sobriety prior to Soberlink.”

-Court-admissible and used in all 50 states, Soberlink helps alleviate he-said-she-said arguments and accusations with hard evidence.
-Tests can be taken morning, afternoon, and night or specifically during parenting time, which allows for clear evidence on the individual’s alcohol use while parenting.
-Beneficial to both parties, Soberlink provides peace of mind to families plagued by anxiety surrounding their child’s safety, and the ability for a parent who is accused of alcohol abuse to prove their sobriety.
+Court-admissible and used in all 50 states, Soberlink helps alleviate he-said-she-said arguments and alcohol accusations with hard evidence.
+Tests can be taken morning, afternoon, and night or specifically during parenting time, allowing for clear evidence of the individual’s alcohol use during custody and while parenting.
+Beneficial to both parties, Soberlink provides peace of mind to families plagued by anxiety surrounding their child’s safety and the ability for a parent who is accused of alcohol abuse to prove their sobriety to maintain custody.

-One client shares the impact that Soberlink had on her custody case when her capabilities as a parent were being contested.
-“My attorney and I asked for a more reliable testing method, and the only thing the judge would accept was an ankle bracelet to monitor sobriety, which was unacceptable to me.
-Research led my attorney to propose Soberlink as an alternative.
-We were able to show the judge a clear record of dozens of consecutive negative Soberlink tests, even in the face of yet another false positive from the lab.”
+One client shares the impact that Soberlink had on her child custody and alcohol case when her capabilities as a parent were being contested.
+“My attorney and I asked the judge for a more reliable alcohol testing method.
+The only thing the judge would accept was an ankle bracelet to prove sobriety, which was unacceptable to me.
+Research led my attorney to propose Soberlink remote alcohol monitoring as an alternative.
+We proved to the judge that I was sober using dozens of consecutive Compliant Soberlink tests, even in the face of yet another false positive from the lab.”

 Including Alcohol Monitoring in the Parenting Plan

-If alcohol abuse is a concern in a Family Law case, including a clause or provision for alcohol monitoring can be a vital component of a co-parenting agreement.
-More advanced than alternative options, Soberlink provides peace of mind through an FDA-cleared solution that includes automated facial recognition, tamper detection, and documented court-admissible results.
-Used as a tool in Addiction Recovery, as well, Soberlink can help parents on their recovery journey.
-For many, knowing that they have to take a test later that may influence custody arrangements can help keep them accountable and motivated.
-Instead of random testing, which is often used for alternative methods, Soberlink’s scheduled testing promotes structure and accountability, while reducing testing anxiety.
+If alcohol abuse is a concern in a Family Law custody case, including a clause or provision for alcohol monitoring can be a vital component of a co-parenting agreement.
+More advanced than alternative options, Soberlink provides peace of mind to judges, concerned parties, and Family Law professionals through an FDA-cleared solution that includes automated facial recognition, tamper detection, and documented court-admissible results.
+Used as a tool in Addiction Recovery, Soberlink can help alcoholic parents on their recovery journey prove their sobriety.
+For many, knowing that they have to take a test later that may influence custody arrangements or their attorney’s ability to represent them, can help keep them accountable and motivated.
+Instead of random alcohol testing, which is often used for alternative methods, Soberlink’s scheduled testing promotes structure and accountability while reducing testing anxiety.

 The choice between Level 1 monitoring during Parenting Time Only and Level 2 monitoring Daily Testing depends on parent preferences and the risk level associated with the situation.
 The recommended testing schedule for Level 2 is submitting the first test of the day shortly after waking up and the last test just before bed.
-When more than two tests daily are scheduled, Soberlink suggests spacing them out evenly throughout the day to ensure compliance.
+When more than two tests daily are scheduled, Soberlink suggests spacing them out evenly throughout the day to ensure compliance and limit testing anxiety.
 These schedules are managed by the Soberlink system and tests are to be submitted every day.
-For more low-risk cases, the Level 1 options is available which allows for testing only during parenting time, with schedules agreed upon and managed by the parents.
+The Level 1 option is available for more low-risk alcohol cases, which allows for testing only during custody or parenting time, with schedules agreed upon and managed by the parents.

-If Soberlink is involved in a court order, the Family Law Order Form must be completed and included.
-To ensure agreements are legally enforceable and to avoid vagueness or ambiguity in terminology, the following questions from the Soberlink Order Language Outline should be reviewed beforehand:
+If Soberlink is involved in a court order by a judge, families and attorneys should be advised that a Soberlink Family Law Order Form must be completed and included.
+To ensure agreements are legally enforceable and to avoid vagueness or ambiguity in terminology, the following questions from the Soberlink Order Language Outline should be reviewed and considered with your attorney or legal representation beforehand:

 How will testing be reported (Which Soberlink Plan will be used?)